Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Combining LES and the FVM: LES-FVM

+are the classical residual LES flux for the double filter $f^{\Delta, h}$, a discretization error from the numerical flux $r^h \approx r$, and a discretization error from the discrete divergence $\partial^h_x \approx \partial_x$, respectively.
+Due to the filter-swap property, $\tau^{\Delta, h}_\text{div}(u)$ can be written as a \emph{high-pass grid filter} $1 - f^h$ applied to the LES flux $\overline{r(u)}^\Delta$.
+A similar observation was made by Geurts and van der Bos~\cite{geurtsNumericallyInducedHighpass2005}.
+Our residual flux $\tau^{\Delta, h}(u)$ still has two important differences from the expression of Geurts and van der Bos.
+First, our residual flux contains the numerical flux $r^h$ in addition to the exact flux $r$.
+Second, we define the residual flux with respect to the \emph{discrete} divergence $\partial^h_x$ (through the filter-swap property), whereas Geurts and van der Bos defined their residual flux with respect to the \emph{infinitesimal} divergence $\partial_x$ (through the \emph{reverse} filter-swap property).

-Structural commutators accounting for the discretization appear in literature.
-Winckelmans~\cite{winckelmansExplicitfilteringLargeeddySimulation2001}, Denaro~\cite{denaroWhatDoesFinite2011,denaroInconsistencefreeIntegralbasedDynamic2018} and Verstappen~\cite{verstappenMergingFilteringModeling2025} derived a similar expression for the commutator as $\tau^h$ in the one-grid filter case (with $f^h$), where only one of the two terms involve the filter.
-In our notation, their commutator resembles $r(u) - r(\bar{u}^h)$, with $r$ instead of $r^h$ in the resolved term.
+For the FVM, Winckelmans~\cite{winckelmansExplicitfilteringLargeeddySimulation2001}, Denaro~\cite{denaroWhatDoesFinite2011,denaroInconsistencefreeIntegralbasedDynamic2018} and Verstappen~\cite{verstappenMergingFilteringModeling2025} derived a similar expression for the residual flux as $\tau^h$ in \cref{eq:cl-tauh}, where only one of the two terms involve the filter.
+In our notation, their residual flux resembles $r(u) - r(\bar{u}^h)$, with $r$ instead of $r^h$ in the resolved term.
 Our expression $\tau^h$ is different in the sense that it also accounts for the numerical flux $r^h$.
-For the Burgers flux \eqref{eq:burgers-discrete}, $r^h$ includes the interpolation and finite difference operators $\eta^h_x$ and $\dd^h_x$.
+For the Burgers flux \eqref{eq:burgers-discrete}, $r^h$ includes the interpolation and finite difference operators $\eta^h_x$ and $\partial^h_x$.
 Verstappen instead considered the interpolation $\eta^h_x$ explicitly, as a second filter.
 He analyzed the filtered equations in terms of the ``$1 h$-filter'' $f^h$ and the ``$2 h$-filter'' $\eta^h_x f^h$ (their filter widths are $h$ and $2 h$ respectively).
 This lead to an orthogonal decomposition of the energy spectrum into three parts: a resolved part, a sub-$2 h$-filter part, and a sub-$1 h$-filter part.
-We instead group all the commutators into a single term, written in conservative form.
-While our proposed SFS is less interpretable (since it involves more terms), it does serve as an error-free closure term when computed exactly, and can consequently be used as an unbiased training target for discrete structural closure models.